hrbrmstr/vegalite/README.md

 non-realtive URL, you can create a widget from it via `from_spec()` by passing in the full JSON spec or a URL to a full JSON spec.

+If you're good with HTML (etc) and want a more lightweight embedding options, you can also use `embed_spec` which will scaffold a minimum `div` + `script` source and embed a spec from a `vegalite` object.

 ### Installation